We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 What’s great about the Calm app?

-What’s more, Calm has a beautiful, soothing aesthetic and interface with images of natural landscapes, such as mountains, oceans, and forests.
-It truly embodies its name and the practice of meditation.
+- Soothing interface.
+Calm has a beautiful, soothing aesthetic and interface with images of natural landscapes, such as mountains, oceans, and forests, truly embodying its name and the practice of meditation.

 What are the downsides of the Calm app?

 - Aesthetic may not be for everyone.
-Instead of finding the interface calming, you may find it boring, preferring Headspace’s brighter, more cheerful aesthetic with its illustrations and animations (like Calm’s competitor Headspace offers).
+Instead of finding the interface calming, you may find it boring, preferring a brighter, more cheerful aesthetic with illustrations and animations (like Calm’s competitor Headspace offers).

 Calm can be particularly useful for people with sleeping issues due to its extensive library of bedtime stories, soothing music and soundscapes, and gentle evening exercises.